mixaverros88/dockerized-angular-crud-app/README.md

 # The main purpose of the following instructions is if you don't want to run the project in docker.

-Please change the value of URL_PRODUCT_PATH in ProductComponent in localhost:555
+Please change the value of url in fake_server_ip.json (you will find it in asset folder) to localhost:555

 ## json-server instructions